markteekman/time-tracking-dashboard/README.md

 ### What I learned

-I learned that when adding transforms on an element, it creates its own [stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context).
-What I wanted was to add a fade-in animation on my dashboard cards.
-The cards have a background with an icon in the `::after` pseudo element and are stacked behind the card using `z-index: 1;`.
-However, when you use a transform on the element it creates its own stacking context, causing the z-index position not to work anymore.
-A solution for this is to wrap the element containing the `::after` pseudo element in a container and apply the transform there so the your original stacking context is not changed.
+- I learned that when adding transforms on an element, it creates its own [stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context).
+I wanted to add a fade-in animation on my dashboard cards.
+The cards have a background with an icon in the `::after` pseudo element and are stacked behind the card using `z-index: -1;`.
+However, when you use a transform on the element it creates its own stacking context, causing the z-index position not to work as expected.
+A solution for this is to wrap the element containing the `::after` pseudo element in a container and apply the transform there so that your original stacking context is not changed.
 This [Stack Overflow solution](https://stackoverflow.com/questions/20851452/z-index-is-canceled-by-setting-transformrotate) describes it in great detail.
+- I learned how to get data from a `.json` file and display it on the page depending on which data the user wants to see.
+I used the JavaScript Fetch API to make this work.

 ### Continued development

-- ...
+- Nothing I can think of for now.

 ### Useful resources

-- [Stacking contexts and z-index](https://stackoverflow.com/questions/20851452/z-index-is-canceled-by-setting-transformrotate) - The solution I applied for using transforms on elements that have a negative z-index positioned after pseudo element.
+- [Stacking contexts and z-index](https://stackoverflow.com/questions/20851452/z-index-is-canceled-by-setting-transformrotate) - The solution I applied for using transforms on elements that have a negative z-index positioned `::after` pseudo element.
+- [JavaScript Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) - Used to get the data from the `.json` file.

 ## Author